ubaldot/vim-markdown-extras/README.md

   fail.
 Parsing non-regular languages requires more advanced tools like Tree-sitter.
 However, it is generally not a good idea to "punish" all use cases with slow and memory-hungry solutions just for a few edge cases that likely occur very sporadically.
-I prefer efficiency and speed for most use cases, and for the others... well, patience!
+The choice is to favor efficiency and speed for most use cases, rather than having as much coverage as possible.

 - The plugin somewhat forces the use of reference-style links where the reference identifier is a number.
 You could try using strings as reference